alissaadams/CollectiveActionProblemSimulation/README.md

     * Y is the constant representing the scale of the cost
     * n_B is the number of countries not building arms

-!!!!!!!!!!!### Mixed Strategy Game
+### Dominant Strategy Game
-We chose a mixed strategy game in order to simulate a more realistic environment, where countries are faced with uncertainties of other nations' actions.
-Since a mixed strategy game allows for randomized choices from players, this will better show the unpredictability in how nations might choose to build arms or cooperate.
-We wanted to incorporate more factors playing a role in the decision making process.
+We chose a dominant strategy game in order to simulate a more realistic environment, where countries are faced with uncertainties of other nations' actions but still choose what's in their best interest.
+In this game, each country has a clear best strategy(defecting) regardless of what other nations choose to do.
+We wanted to incorporate more factors playing a role in the decision making process to express the complexity of strategic considerations countries have to make.
 Each country would consider things like international relationships, reputation, and previous choices to calculate the probability that other countries would cooperate or defect, and base their own decision off of that probability.

 To make the decision each round, we formulated expected utility functions for both if a country cooperates or deviates.
 The utility differs depending on the choice they make, but in both cases they need to consider:
   * Probability of all countries cooperating